 All types of nbn™ broadband access network connections that utilise a physical line running to the premises are considered Fixed Line connections.
 An nbn™ Hybrid Fibre Coaxial (HFC) connection is used in circumstances where the existing ‘pay TV’ or cable network can be used to make the final part of the nbn™ access network connection.
 In this circumstance an HFC line will be run from the nearest available fibre node, to your premises.

-Hybrid Fibre Coaxial (HFC) connections require an nbn™ network device to be installed at the point where the HFC line enters your home.
+HFC connections require an nbn™ access network device to be installed at the point where the line enters your home.
 This device requires power to operate, and can be installed by an approved nbn™ installer or service provider.

 To get the best experience, check your address and contact your preferred phone and internet provider about an nbn™powered plan.

 Consider the number of users and types of applications within your household or business.
 If you have many users and many devices and you do things like stream video on a regular basis, you should discuss higher speed options with your provider.
 They can recommend the plan the best nbn™ powered plan for you.